SkafteNicki/ku_devops/code_testing/README.md

         Add such comments to the assert statements you just did in privious exercises.

-5. After writing the different tests, make sure that they are passing locally.
+4. After writing the different tests, make sure that they are passing locally.

-6. We often want to check a function/module for various input arguments.
+5. We often want to check a function/module for various input arguments.
 In this case, you could write the same test over and over again for the different input, but `pytest` also has build in support for this with the use of the [pytest.mark.parametrize decorator](https://docs.pytest.org/en/6.2.x/parametrize.html).
     Implement a parametrized test and make sure that it runs for different inputs.

+6. (Optional) There is no way of measuring how good the test you have written is.
+However, what we can measure is the *code coverage*.
+Code coverage refers to the percentage of your codebase that gets run when all your tests are executed.
+Having a high coverage at least means that all your code will run when executed.

+    1. Install coverage

+        ```bash
+        pip install coverage
+        ```

+    2. Instead of running your tests directly with `pytest`, now do

+        ```bash
+        coverage run -m pytest tests/
+        ```

+    3. To get a simple coverage report simply type

+        ```bash
+        coverage report
+        ```

+        which will give you the percentage of cover in each of your files.
+You can also write

+        ```bash
+        coverage report -m
+        ```

+        to get the exact lines that were missed by your tests.

 That covers the basics of writing unittest for Python code.
 We want to note that `pytest` of course is not the only framework for doing this.
 Python actually has a build in framework called